SAP/ui5-tooling/rfcs/0017-incremental-build.md

     * Based on that, Task A may decide to only process the changed resources and ignore the others.
     * Task A can't access v1 of its writer stage.
 It can only access the combined resources of all previous writer stages.
 1. The `Project Build Cache` determines whether the resources produced in this latest execution of Task A are relevant for Task B. If yes, the content of those resources is compared to the cached content of the resources Task B has received during its last execution.
 In this example, the output of Task A is not relevant for Task B and it is skipped.
-1. Task C is called and has access to both versions (v1 and v2) of the writer stage of Task A. Allowing it to access all resources produced in all previous execution of Task A.
+1. Task C is called and has access to both versions (v1 and v2) of the writer stage of Task A. Allowing it to access all resources produced in all previous executions of Task A.
 1. *Writer stages and `cache-info.json` are serialized onto disk.*
 1. The build finishes.
 The combined resources of all writer stages and the source reader are written to the target output directory.